norlab/LIS-546-SPR2021/content/tidy-data.md

 But this is not all of the information that our `Name` variable contains.
 It also contains qualifiers.
 And, it is much more difficult to effectively retain qualifications in structured data.
 In part because they don't neatly fall into the triple model that we expect our plain language to take when being structured as a table.

 Take for example our third observation.
 The subject "Vermeer" has an object (the painting) "View of Delft" being connected by a predicate "painted".
-In plain language we could easily represent this triple as "Vermeer-painted-View_of_Delft".
+In plain language we could easily represent this triple as "Vermeer painted View_of_Delft".

 But, our first observation is much more complex and not well suited for the triple form.
-The plain language statement would look somoething like "The studio of Rembrandt sponsored Govaert Flink in painting 'Isaac blessing Jacob'" ^[The painting in question is [here](https://upload.wikimedia.org/wikipedia/commons/b/b2/Amsterdam_-_Rijksmuseum_1885_-_The_Gallery_of_Honour_%281st_Floor%29_-_Isaac_blessing_Jacob_1638_by_Govert_Flinck.jpg)]
+The plain language statement would look somoething like "The studio of Rembrandt sponsored Govaert Flink in painting 'Isaac blessing Jacob'" (The painting in question is [here](https://upload.wikimedia.org/wikipedia/commons/b/b2/Amsterdam_-_Rijksmuseum_1885_-_The_Gallery_of_Honour_%281st_Floor%29_-_Isaac_blessing_Jacob_1638_by_Govert_Flinck.jpg).)

 To represent these ambiguities in our tidy data, we need to create some way to qualify and attribute the different works to different people.
 Warning in advanance, this will be a VERY wide pivot.